 - What are the special rules for pawn shops, purchases of motor vehicles, livestock, vehicle salvage or pesticide?

 Have you been charged with Theft in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

-Theft is a Texas offense described in Texas Penal Code Section 31.03(a):
+Theft is a Texas offense described in Texas Penal Code Section 31.03(a)1 as follows:

 A person commits an offense if he unlawfully appropriates property with intent to deprive the owner of property.